 What Topics Does PRAMS Cover?

 PRAMS collects information on the experiences around the time of pregnancy that are not available through other data sources.
 The topics below are examples of the topics found on the current PRAMS survey.
 PRAMS has also added time limited supplements to the survey that focus on additional topics.
 See Surveys for all questionnaires and supplements Maine has implemented.

 - Birth Control

 - Feelings about pregnancy

-- Lead exposure
+- Lead poisoning risk

 - Oral health

 How Can I Request PRAMS Data?